Home Repair and Do It Yourself Tips from the Natural Handyman

 You can drill a hole into the head of the screw and use a screw extractor to remove it.
 Since you can't see the shank of the screw, a conservative estimate would be to drill a hole approximately 1/4 the width of the screw head.

 A more severe extraction method would be to drill the head off the security screw.
-Then, you can disassemble the "whatever", and use locking pliers to remove the threaded screw shank.
+This is accomplished by starting with a small drill bit to drill a centered hole through the head.
+Then, use progressively larger drill bits till the head breaks off from the shank.
+Disassemble the "whatever" you're taking apart and use locking pliers to remove the threaded screw shank.

 If none of the above methods work, you could always purchase a tactical thermo-'screw'-clear device at any fine munitions store near you.